petteri-te/FullStackSvelteKitSkeleton/README.md

 # Updated and tested working on Feb 16, 2024
+"Works on my machine"
+MacBook Air 2020, Apple M1, with all latest updates on this date.
+State of SvelteKit and Svelte on this date.

 # Description
 This skeleton stems from the need enhance the Aalto univeristu course material to teach full stack web developers the basics of full stack development.
 There is a great course https://fitech101.aalto.fi/web-software-development-2-0/ that in the beginning of 2024 updated the old course material to include Svelte javascript framework.
 In order to teach my students different ways to build a full stack app I create them a skeleton for using SvelteKit for the client and server side and added a postgres database to it.
 Putting it all in docker containers.
 This skeleton is provided in this repo.